 Muffins + Scones

-After years filled with brief moments of blissful warm followed by weeks of dreary cold rain mixed with snow, I don’t trust this ‘second’ month of spring.
-So the citrus stays a little bit longer.
-And I make these scones and this meyer lemon cake once more.
+I have a bag of lemons and blood oranges in my refrigerator.
+Maybe it’s the Minnesota in me, but March and April can drag here, and bright, tart citrus is a welcome addition to the snow covered yards.
+After years filled with brief moments of blissful warm followed by weeks of dreary cold rain mixed with snow, I don’t trust this ‘second’ spring we often find ourselves in.
+So, the citrus stays a little bit longer.

-white chocolate scones on a plate
+Freshly baked lemon white chocolate scones on baking sheet with a knife.

 Lemon White Chocolate Scones